networkservicemesh/site/content/docs/tasks/build.md

 # Helpful Logging tools

-In the course of developing NSM, you will often find yourself wanting to look at logs for various nsm components.
+Over the course of developing NSM, you may find yourself wanting to look at logs for various NSM components.
+This command will dump all logs for all running nsmd Pods in the cluster (you'll wanto to redirect these to a file).

 ```bash
 make k8s-nsmd-logs
 ```

-will dump all the logs for all running nsmd Pods in the cluster (you are going to want to redirect these to a file).
 This works for any component in the system.

 Of particular utility: